Easy to Difficult Bible Trivia Quiz

 Most Bibles are printed in China, followed by the United States and then Germany.

-Germany was the first country to print a Bible.
+Germany was the first country to print a Bible on a printing press.

 It was completed by Johannes Gutenberg around 1455 in Mainz, Germany.